aldairlfp/aldairlfp/README.md

 I am a computer science student 💻 at the University of Havana.

-My Passions are videogames 🎮 and programming 🖥️.
+My passions are videogames 🎮 and programming 🖥️.

 My favorite language is C# 💙, although I really like Python 🐍 a lot 💚.